 The stochastic indicator is a standard indicator in any trading platform, but we rarely see it published or used in any Stochastic trading strategies.
 Compared to the RSI, stochastics seems much less popular.
-Is that because it’s less useful or is this a hidden gem?
+Is that because it’s less useful, or is this a hidden gem?

 The stochastic indicator does work in a stochastic trading strategy.
 It performs quite well as a mean-reversion tool for stock indices.

-In this article, we explain what the stochastic indicator is, how it performs, we show some stochastic trading strategies, and how stochastic compares to the more famous Relative Strength Indicator.
+In this article, we explain what the stochastic indicator is, how it performs, show some stochastic trading strategies, and how stochastic compares to the more famous Relative Strength Indicator.
 We make a trading strategy based on the stochastic indicator.

-Further down in the article you find the calculation and Amibroker code which makes it more apparent what stochastics measures.
+Further down in the article you find the calculation and Amibroker code which makes it more apparent what stochastics measure.
 Stochastics is a bit similar to the previous indicator we wrote about, the Williams %R:

-The Williams %R is a pretty easy indicator to both calculate and understand, while stochastics is slightly more complex.
+The Williams %R is a pretty easy indicator to calculate and understand, while stochastics is slightly more complex.

 As a result of the formula, stochastics fluctuates between 0 to 100.
 Zero or low readings indicate an oversold condition, while 100 or a high reading means an overbought condition.
-Because of this, stochastics is mostly used as a mean-reversion tool.
+Because of this, stochastics is mainly used as a mean-reversion tool.